b-d-e/aoc25/README.md

-# aoc25
-Solutions to Advent of Code 2025 🎄
+# Advent of Code 2025